The Way of the Strong (1928 film)

 The Way of the Strong is a 1928 American silent crime drama film directed by Frank Capra.
 It was produced by Harry Cohn for Columbia Pictures.
-The film survives through a print held in the collection of Sony Pictures Entertainment (formerly called Columbia Pictures Entertainment).

 Synopsis

 Handsome Williams (Mitchell Lewis) is a bootlegger who takes in the down-and-out Nora (Alice Day).
 Nora eventually finds herself in the middle of a gang war between Williams and his chief rival, Tiger Louie (William Norton Bailey).